LiorKogan/V1/README.md

 - Each entity, relationship, or action has a set of _features_ (_characteristics_).
 Each feature has a name (e.g., _birth date_ for a _Person_ entity, _timeframe_ for an _owns_ association, _timeframe_ for a _sleeps_ action) and a value, for example, _weight_= 450.
 For each entity, relationship, or action, the feature names are pairwise distinct.

-A property graph is hence a _heterogeneous graph_; it may contain entities of multiple types (_multi-modal graph_), relationships of multiple types (_multi-relational graph_), and, optionally, actions of multiple types.
+A property graph is hence a _heterogeneous graph_; it may contain multiple types of entities (_multi-modal graph_), of relationships (_multi-relational graph_), and of actions.
 In addition, each entity, relationship, or action  may have multiple features (_multifeatured graph_).

+Types and feature names are _atemporal_ – they cannot change over time for an individual entity, relationship, or action.
+Features' values may change.

 Types can be assigned based on many universals (qualities), e.g., _person_ entities, _red_ entities, _owner_ entities.
 Usually, entities of the same type are _semantically homogeneous_.
 The same is true also for relationships and actions.
 For property graphs, _semantic homogeneity_ means:

   - _Repetition of existence_: there are multiple entities of the same type, multiple relationships of the same type, and multiple actions of the same type.
   - _Repetition of features_: entities of the same type have features of the same types.
 The same is true also for relationships and actions.
   - _Repetitions of actions_: entities of the same type 'have' actions of the same types.
   - _Repetition of relationships_: pairs of entities of the same pair of entity-types have relationships of the same types.